-According to the ninth edition of this particular study, carried out by AMA Research, the next few years spell good news for aluminium glazing suppliers and the construction industry as a whole.
+According to the ninth edition of this particular Commercial Glazing Market Report, carried out by AMA Research, the next few years spell good news for aluminium glazing suppliers and the construction industry as a whole.

 Following a period of decline between 2008 and 2011 thanks to the recession, significant growth in 2014 for commercial glazing appears to have been sustained and improved upon in 2015.